Temetias/acc-sets/README.md

 ## Ownership
 These are public for a reason.
 You can use them, modify them and do whatever.
 Just don't go and be "that guy" who claims the sets are theirs and posts them behind a paywall.

+Also, it's always nice to get feedback :)